miyako/4d-utility-backup-dialog/README.md

 ### Discussion

 As of v16Rx, location of the [Backup configuration file](http://doc.4d.com/4Dv16R5/4D/16-R5/Get-4D-file.301-3481844.en.html) is fixed to the [Database folder](http://doc.4d.com/4Dv16R5/4D/16-R5/Get-4D-folder.301-3481820.en.html) and can not be managed elsewhere.
 Updating it will break the applicadtion signature on Mac.
+On top of that, the default backup target (generated the first time [OPEN SETTINGS WINDOW](http://doc.4d.com/4Dv16R5/4D/16-R5/OPEN-SETTINGS-WINDOW.301-3481809.en.html) is called) is also inside the [Database folder](http://doc.4d.com/4Dv16R5/4D/16-R5/Get-4D-folder.301-3481820.en.html).
+This module specifies [Active 4D Folder](http://doc.4d.com/4Dv16R5/4D/16-R5/Get-4D-folder.301-3481820.en.html) which is outside the application bundle, but there is nothing that can be done about the location of the settings file itself.

 * XML to JSON converter implemented